timjarsky/aisynphys/source/raw_data_model.rst

 Raw Data Model
 ==============

+[coming soon]

-Used for reading structures from original sources -- HDF5, images, metadata files, ...
+The raw data model is used for reading structures from the original HDF5 files.